dpicca/spacy_dhtk/README.md

 ## Introduction

 Spacy is a Python parser for books.
-The code uses spaCy, a free open-source library for Natural Language Processing in Python.
-It is used to analyse texts by using linguistic features thanks to the NLP (Natural Language Processing).
 This project was realised during the class “Object Oriented Programming in Python” teached by Davide Picca and assisted by Coline Métrailler.

+The code was written by : Jason Ola, Gislain Delavy, Victor Vermot-Petit- Outhenin and Caroline Roxana Rohrbach.

 University of Lausanne – Spring 2020